 A household is eligible if a member of the household meets one of the criteria below:

 - Has an income that is at or below 200% of the federal poverty guidelines

-- Is a K-12 student who attends a school approved to receive benefits under the free and reduced-price school lunch program or the school breakfast program, including through the USDA Community Eligibility Provision in the 2019-2020, 2020-2021, or 2021-2022 school year
+- Is a K-12 student who attends a school approved to receive benefits under the National School Lunch Program or the School Breakfast Program, including through USDA Community Eligibility Provision

 - Received a Federal Pell Grant during the current award year

 - Meets the eligibility criteria for a participating provider's existing low-income program